How to Treat a Stray Cat's Wound

 Things to Consider Before Caring for a Stray Cat

--If you own other cats it is advisable not to take this cat into your home.
-Stray cats may transmit serious diseases such as Distemper, Feline Leukemia, Feline Peritonitis an so forth.
-So keep your cats safe and far from harms way.
+- If you own other cats it is advisable not to take this cat into your home.
+Stray cats may transmit serious diseases such as Distemper, Feline Leukemia, Feline Peritonitis, and so forth.
+So keep your cats safe and far from harm's way.

 How to Care for the Cat's Wounds

--If the wound is bleeding applying firm pressure with a sterile gauze for a few minutes should help halt the bleeding.
+- If the wound is bleeding, apply firm pressure with sterile gauze for a few minutes should help halt the bleeding.
 A little bit of blood is helpful to help the body flush the bacteria out.

--A thin layer of Neosporin can finally be safely applied to prevent infection.
+- Finally, a thin layer of Neosporin should be safely applied to prevent infection.